 Businesses, and people whose work brings them into contact with people experiencing homelessness, are encouraged to participate in the Connect Respect training, which is tailored specifically for their business and staff needs.
 Training is taking place from April to September 2017.

-Connect Respect is delivered by member of the CHP Peer Educatoin Support Team, and trainers have a lived experience of homelessness’
+Connect Respect is delivered by members of the CHP Peer Educatoin Support Team, and trainers have a lived experience of homelessness’